Network World—Review: Hot new tools to fight insider threats

-Because most cloud providers have access to functionally unlimited storage capacity, many keep up to a year or more of data regarding the various actions by users and programs within the cloud.
-Avanan can tap into that data and begin working right away, even identifying suspect insider threat activity that happened months ago, or linking new cases with a potential pattern going back months or years.
+Because most cloud providers have access to functionally unlimited storage capacity, many keep up to a year or more of data of the various actions by users and programs within the cloud.
+Avanan can tap into that data and begin working right away, identifying suspect insider threat activity that happened months ago, or linking new cases to a potential pattern going back months or years.

 By itself, Avanan is a powerful tool for protecting against insider threats.
-However, another strength of the product is that it offers one-click installation of many popular security programs, even those that have not previously been optimized for use within the cloud.
+Another strength of the product, however, is that it offers one-click installation of popular security programs, even those that have not previously been optimized for use within the cloud.
 Avanan does not charge users to install those apps inside the cloud.

 Users only need to pay whatever the other vendor charges, and their existing license may even cover cloud deployments.
-In the course of our testing we installed Check Point, Palo Alto and Symantec software into our test cloud.
+In the course of our testing, we installed Check Point, Palo Alto, and Symantec software into our test cloud.
 In all cases, we got full cloud functionality.
-Each program was also able to report directly into the Avanan main interface to add extra indicators into an insider threat investigation or to provide updates on the general security of the cloud like malware files stored inside.
+Each program was also able to report directly into the Avanan main interface to add extra indicators into an insider threat investigation or to provide updates on the general security of the cloud, such as malware files stored inside.

 There is no upper limit as to how many additional programs can be running in addition to Avanan.
 For example, multiple antivirus programs can be running without interfering with each other, and it supports more than 40 choices.
 It also supports sandboxing like FireEye, and SIEM programs like Splunk and ArcSight.